What is Grid Energy Storage?

 The lack of supply from these sources, can pose a threat to the continuity of supply to homes and businesses.
 To ensure a constant supply (including a frequency of 50 Hertz) it is necessary to finely balance the energy supply and demand.

 A short term shortage occurs if the sun suddenly goes behind the clouds, or the wind stops blowing.
-When this is coupled with regular early evening surge in demand, it creates a real energy crunch.
+Creating a real energy crunch, when coupled with regular early evening surge in demand.

 Nevertheless, Grid energy storage solutions are becoming more and more common.
 Effectively acting as a buffer.
 Providing a short term additional capacity, whilst longer term energy sources (e.g. STOR diesel generators and gas power stations) come online.